Treatment for psychosis involves a combination of antipsychotic medicines, psychological therapies, and social support.

 Violence and aggression

 However, there may be times when your behaviour places yourself or others at risk of harm.
-Mental health staff have been specially trained to deal with aggressive behaviour.
+Mental health staff have been trained to deal with aggressive behaviour.

 They will try to help reduce any distress, agitation and aggression, but it may be necessary to hold you down without hurting you.
 This is known as physical restraint.
 You may then be moved to a secluded room.

-You'll be offered the medication voluntarily, in the form of tablets, but you can be treated against your consent if you refuse.
+You'll be offered the medicine voluntarily, in the form of tablets, but you can be treated against your consent if you refuse.
 This may involve giving you an injection of a tranquilliser (rapid tranquillisation).

 It's important to stress that these methods are only used in extreme circumstances and are not routinely used to treat psychosis.